Energy companies and banks led rally on S&P 500 in 2016

 Here’s a look at how the 11 industry sectors in the S&P 500 fared for the year:

 At the beginning of the year it looked like 2016 would be another painful one for energy companies.
 In February oil traded at $26 a barrel, down from more than $100 in mid-2014.
 But over the next few months oil prices rose gradually rose above $50, which reduced the scope of their losses.
 Late in the year, OPEC and other oil producers agreed to cut their production in 2017.
+The price of U.S. crude finished the year up 45 percent.
 Oil and gas company Oneok more than doubled in value for the year while Chevron had its best year since 1989.

 Most Read Stories